mhmdrezachizari/ZeroMq/README.md

   First, run the server.py file using the following command:

-    python server.py
+    python ZeroMq.Servers.server.py

 This will start the server and make it ready to receive requests from the client.

-Then, run the client.py file using the following command:
+Then, run the clientTest using the following command:

-    python client.py
+    python ZeroMq.Client_Task_Test.client_task_test.py

 This will connect the client to the server and send commands to it.

+you can write youre test commands in this file